SuphalBochkar/SuphalBochkar/README.md

 🚩 Keep coding, keep innovating!
 Let's build the future together!
 🐧 I use Arch btw...
 🎧 Most likely listening to a song right now
-🔄 "To understand recursion, you first need to understand recursion." - Paradox
+🔄 To understand recursion, you first need to understand recursion.

 ```

   </div>